KNehal25/Quiz-Competition-Game/README.md

 Step 5: Type the following command on above DOS prompt.
 C:\….\bin> mysql -u root -pkvuc Quizy  <quizdb.sql This will create a library database with tables and records at target machine.

 Note:

 1. Don’t give space between –p and your password.

 2. The quizdb.sql  file must be present in Bin folder.

-How to run the Program
+How to run the Program:-

 To run the software open NetBeans and open the project (File ð Open) and browse the Quiz project from the location where the Quiz project folder exist.
 After loading the project choose Run command to run the program.